MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-connectivity-from-office-365-to-sharepoint-server.md

 Get a Secure Channel SSL wildcard or SAN (Subject Alternative Name) certificate for your on-premises public domain from a well-known certificate authority, for example, DigiCert, VeriSign, Thawte, or GeoTrust.

 > [!NOTE]
 >  This certificate must support multiple names and must be at least 2048 bits. >  The **Subject** or **Subject Name** field of the certificate must contain a wildcard entry of the domain name in the External URL.
 For example, if your external URL is https://spexternal.public.adventureworks.com, the subject of your wildcard certificate should be **\*.public.adventureworks.com**. >  Certificates typically expire at one-year intervals.
 So it's important to plan in advance for certificate renewals to avoid service interruptions.
-SharePoint Administrators should schedule a reminder for certificate replacement that gives you enough lead-in time to prevent a work stoppage.
+SharePoint admins should schedule a reminder for certificate replacement that gives you enough lead-in time to prevent a work stoppage.

 ### About STS certificates